U.S. Route 66 in Texas: Route description

 Amarillo is the only major city on the Texas portion of US 66; its 6th Street Historic District includes a dozen buildings incorporating elements of Spanish Revival, Art Deco, and Art Moderne design including homes, service stations, a historic fire hall and a church.
 The Cadillac Ranch inspired the Cadillac Range mountains in Cars while the Tex Dinoco character adopts the appearance of the stretched, longhorn Cadillac vehicles at Amarillo's Big Texan Steak Ranch.
 The Ranchotel, a tourist court built in 1940 and designed architecturally to resemble a Texas ranch, was one of sixty-eight Route 66 lodgings operating in Amarillo by 1953.
 The building still stands in good condition but is now used as apartments.
-Eastbound alignments out of include one that parallels I-40 (where one can find the Steak Ranch), while another is along I-40 business, multiplexed with US Route 60 for several miles out of town.
+Eastbound alignments out of Amarillo include one that parallels I-40 (where one can find the Steak Ranch), while another is along I-40 business, multiplexed with US Route 60 for several miles out of town.
 The original alignment was probably along 8th Avenue, but that alignment has been interrupted by Amarillo International Airport.

 In Conway a portion of Route 66 from State Highway 207 (SH 207) to I-40 is listed on the National Register of Historic Places.
 Conway is home to The Bug Farm (with five VW Beetles buried nose down) and a trading post; the Triangle Motel is As of 2012 being restored after years of resting closed, neglected and abandoned.

 In Groom, Texas a leaning water tower stands empty, originally placed as an advertisement for a truck stop which burned years ago.
 A large crucifix serves as a local landmark.
 In McLean the McLean Commercial Historic District includes one of the first Phillips Petroleum stations in Texas (1929, now restored).
 Also in McLean is the Devils Rope Barbed Wire Museum, the Avalon Theatre and the Cactus Inn Motel.

 Shamrock has restored the Tower Station and U-Drop Inn Café as a visitor centre; the Tower Station's distinctive architecture appears as Ramone's body shop in Cars.
 A Pioneer West Museum on two floors of the former Reynolds Hotel highlights a diversity of West Texas exhibits and the Route 66 Bridge over the Chicago, Rock Island and Gulf Railroad is listed on the National Register of Historic Places.